 As mentioned earlier, ancillary services have changed over time.
 Originally, they were not a major part of the travel industry at all as travel bookings were done as part of a package.
 You would then buy an entire package that included everything that you would need as a part of your travel with the airline industry.
 However, as costs started to become more expensive, the concept of budget airlines arose.

 Budget airlines are particularly notable for their use of ancillaries.
 Ancillary services allow an airline to have the lowest ticket prices by successfully unbundling every single part of what used to be a larger whole.
 Now if you want to be able to choose your seat it will cost you an extra amount; if you want a pillow, headphones, a meal, or anything else, these are all services that will cost more money instead of being included in the original ticket price.

-This has been an important part of air merchandising as budget airlines are now capable of competing with more established veteran airlines due to the fact that their tickets prices, often the single most important factor for those engaging in leisure travel or corporate travel, are often lower than that of older airlines that use the original combination method.
-This has created a huge impact in travelers over the last few decades although the pendulum has begun to swing the other way.
+This has been an important part of air merchandising as budget airlines are now capable of competing with more established veteran airlines because their tickets prices, often the single most important factor for those engaging in leisure travel or corporate travel, are often lower than that of older airlines that use the original combination method.
+This has created a huge impact on travelers over the last few decades although the pendulum has begun to swing the other way.

 Are they a better deal?